Connect local clients like Claude Desktop to your hosted MCP Servers.

 claude_desktop_config.json

-) in your default text editor and reveal its location:- macOS:
+) in your default text editor and reveal its location:

 ~/Library/Application Support/Claude/claude_desktop_config.json